coletamburri2112/phys-5070-final-project-tamburri/README.md

 through which significant periods of these two phases of ribbon motion can be identified.

-Plotting and data presentation routines are also below, which includes an animation showing the timing of separation, elongation, and chromospheric line light curves.

-(2) In high1_process.py:
-Processing of fl_funcs.py functions, up to the ribbon area plots

-EXPANSION AS PART OF COMPUTATIONAL PHYSICS PROJECT

-(3) Creation of fermi HXR processing script ("fermi_processing.py")
- - Fourier transform of existing HXR light curve
- - Commenting
- - Cleanup

- (4) Creation of new algorithm to identify shear in flare ribbons (functions included at the end of "fl_funcs.py")
- - Algorithm to determine shear of flare ribbons, a proxy for the PIL-perpendicular component of the magnetic field
+Code for identification of magnetic shear is included, using the footpoints of magnetic loops as a guide for the orientation of the magnetic field overlying the PIL.
- - Commenting and cleanup

- (5) Testing: least-squares fitting for ribbon area, etc

- (6) pytest testing routines (testing_routines.py)

- (7) Integrated error tests
+Least-squares fitting and error determination relative to an exponential model are included for the ribbon area functions.

+(2) In flare_example_process.py:
+Processing of fl_funcs_proj.py functions.
+Reproduced in the presentation Jupyter Notebook for better commenting and viewing.

+(3) Creation of fermi HXR processing script ("fermi_processing_proj.py") - processes data downloaded from the OSPEX gui for the flare, which will give insight into the timing of HXR emission and therefore particle acceleration for the flare.

+ (4) Testing: fin_proj_testing.ipynb includes unit testing, presentation and explanation of results, as well as integrated testing.
+This notebook does some pre-processing of flare data, and then delves deeply into the shear processing, ribbon area model fitting, and other new components of the project.
+Science background and comments as the process is carried out are included for clarity.